 8. Take a Photo by The Purple Wall

 With each visit to Magic Kingdom, The Purple Wall gets more popular.
 Once a plain decoration on the way to Tomorrowland from Main Street, it’s now a fun spot to grab a photo with the family.
 There’s even a hashtag if you’d like to post on social media. #PurpleWall

 Politics aside, there’s something to be felt about watching the Flag Retreat in Town Square.
 Everyday at 5pm, a 15-minute salute to America’s veterans takes place that includes the Pledge and patriotic tunes are sung and played.
 The flag is then folded and given to a guest U.S. Veteran as tribute.

 10. Catch a Parade in a Less Crowded Spot

-Folks that want to get a great view of a Magic Kingdom parade head to two areas first: in front of Cinderella Castle and down Main Street.
-Many times, however there’s less crowds in Frontierland and Liberty Square.
+Folks that want to get a great view of a Magic Kingdom parade head to two areas first: in front of Cinderella Castle and down Main Street U.S.A. (did you know about the secrets on Main Street U.S.A.?)
+Many times, however there are less crowds in Frontierland and Liberty Square.
 True, you’ll catch a side view of the parade and not a straight on shot.
 But, it is nice to not be shoulder to shoulder.

 11. Just Be…You’re at Walt Disney World, After All!